HARE MOUNTAIN 100

 6. Shores Lake-mile 100-FInish

-There will be 6-7 manned by 1-2 people aid stations as safety checkpoint (FSR1004, Moonhull, CR6200, Cherry Bend, Black Mountain/Ragtown Rd, Salt Fork/White Rock).
-There will be more details once these spots have been filled.
+There will be 6 light aid stations as safety checkpoint (FSR1004, Moonhull, CR6200, Cherry Bend, Black Mountain/Ragtown Rd, Salt Fork/White Rock).

 You cannot leave a car at the start unless you have someone meeting you as crew and able to take you from finish to start.
-If you are 100% solo, you will park at the finish at Shores Lake and get shuttled to the start Friday morning..
-If you do not finish, you wil wait att he aid station you drop at until someone can take you to finish or you can pay for a private shuttle if you do not want to wait.
+If you are 100% solo, you will park at the finish at Redding Campground and get shuttled to the start Friday morning..
+If you do not finish, and you do not have crew, you wil wait at the aid station where you drop until someone can take you to your car at Redding (or you can pay for a private shuttle if you do not want to wait).

-If you park at the start without crew, you will not get a ride back unless you pay our shuttle driver for it.
-Or get lucky another runner or crew is going there and has room for you.
+If you park at the start without crew, you will not get a ride back unless you pay our shuttle driver.
+Or get lucky another crew is going that direction and has room for you.

 In 2025 we are planning to add a 200 mile run the same week(end) as the 100.
 Details wil be available as course comes together with the forest service.